Urban Doctoral Fellowship

 Urban Research Fellowship for Harvard Undergraduates

-BARI is seeking applicants for a part-time undergraduate fellowship that will run from June 1, 2013 to August 1, 2013, with the possibility of extension through the fall.
-The fellowship is open to Harvard undergraduates who have an interest in urban issues.
-Experience with data management and/or geographical information systems (GIS) software is valuable.
-Applicants must be enrolled Harvard undergraduates planning to continue their studies in the fall semester.
+BARI is seeking applicants for a part-time undergraduate research fellowship that will run from June 1, 2014 to August 1, 2014, with the possibility of extension through the fall.
+The fellowship is open to current undergraduate students at Harvard who have an interest in a variety of urban issues.
+Experience with data management and/or geographical information systems (GIS) software is also valuable.
+Applicants must be active Harvard undergraduates planning to continue their studies in the fall semester.

 Fellows will work 20 hours/week and will be paid $13/hour.
-Fellows will work as a team to develop a set of online resources that BARI has designed to promote research and teaching focused on Boston.
-Projects may include:
+Fellows will work as a team to further develop a set of online resources tools that BARI has designed to promote research and teaching focused on Boston.
+Projects might include:

-- Carrying out other research projects that emerge over the summer.
+Carrying out other research projects that might emerge over the summer.

 Applicants for the fellowship should email the following materials to Dan O’Brien, BARI’s Director of Research, at BARI@radcliffe.harvard.edu.

-See here for a flyer describing the fellowship.
+Click here to download a flyer for the fellowship.